MartinPawel/CounterfactualDistanceAttack/README.md

 In the here implmented version, we fix the true weight vector to unit length to make sure that we keep a constant signal-to-noise ratio despite an increase in the feature dimension.

+### Data sets
+To run experimetns on some real-world data sets, make sure to unzip the data folder, and to download the default data set from openml.
+The link to this data set can be found in the data/dataset_decscriptions/link.txt.

 ## Credits
 If you find this code useful, please consider citing the corresponding work: